jek-bao-choo/splunk-otel-example/rum-js/reactnative-cli-ios-reactnavigation-auto-instr/README.md

 - The project and code in this folder are created using the steps below.

 # Env
-- Tested on React Native v
+- Tested on React is version 18.2.0
+- with React Native is version 0.71.8
-- With React Navigation v
+- With React Navigation version 6.1.6

 # Get started
 - Start with https://reactnative.dev/docs/environment-setup.